Student Organizations Handbook

 Administrative Authority

-The dean of student services oversees a broad array of services and resources that directly impact student life.
+The dean of student support and advocacy oversees a broad array of services and resources that directly impact student life.
 The director of student organizations and fraternity/sorority life is designated as the administrative officer charged with ensuring student organizations positively contribute to the quality of campus life and comply with appropriate rules and regulations of the University.
-The dean of student services, their designee, and/or the University Conduct and Academic Integrity Committee may impose sanctions on individuals and groups found to be in violation of University rules and regulations.
+The dean of student support and advocacy, their designee, and/or the University Conduct and Academic Integrity Committee may impose sanctions on individuals and groups found to be in violation of University rules and regulations.
 The Student Organizations Committee considers requests for recognition that have been declined and considers appeals related to disciplinary actions taken against student organizations.

 Policy Updates